LyubomirT/discord-lle/README.md

 F:\VSCODE-PROJECTS\discord-lle\logs\DMs\fdhfdhfdh_ididididid\timetimetime_messageidmessageid_image_image.png
 ```

 If there is a media attachment, it will also be saved to the directory.
-The file will be the same MIME type / file extension as the original file.
+The file will be the same MIME type/file extension as the original file.
 For example, if the attachment is a PNG image, the file will be saved as a PNG image as well.
 The file name will be in the following format:

 ```bash
 <timestamp>_<message_id>_<type>_<filename>